-Garden Drip Irrigation Tutorial - How to add drip irrigation to a raised garden bed
+Raised Bed Garden Drip Irrigation Tutorial - How to add drip irrigation system to a raised garden bed

-We are often asked for tips on installing drip irrigation for raised bed vegetable gardens.
-Garden drip irrigation is very forgiving and you have many options to choose from.
+At Irrigation Direct, we are often asked for tips on installing drip irrigation system for raised bed vegetable gardens.
+Installing a drip irrigation system for raised garden beds can be very forgiving and you have many options to choose from.

-Here is one approach to a garden drip system.
-Modify it to fit your garden.
+Here is one approach to installing a drip irrigation system for raised garden beds.
+Modify it to fit your garden..

 Example: 3ft x 8ft raised garden box